-Examples o f good practice Examples of f poor practice • At an IFA there was a clearly documented policy on data security which staff were tested on annually.
-The policy contained, but was not limited to, details around clear desks, non-sharing of passwords, the • At an IFA, a risk assessment had been undertaken by the firm's compliance consultant but the firm demonstrated no real appreciation of the financial crime risks in its business.
-The risk assessment was not tailored to the discouraging of the over-use of portable media devices, the secure disposal of data, and the logging of customer files removed and returned to the office. risks inherent in that business. • An IFA had produced a written data security review of its business which had been prompted by their external consultants and largely followed the small firms' factsheet material on data security, provided by the FSA FSA in April 2008. • An advising-only intermediary had its policies and procedures drawn up by an external consultant but these had not been tailored to the firm's business.
-The MLRO was unclear about investigating and reporting suspicious activity to SOCA.
-The firm's staff had not received formal training in AML or reporting suspicious activity to SOCA. • In a personal pension operator, there was a full and comprehensive anti-fraud strategy in place and a full risk assessment had been carried out which was regularly reviewed.
+- At an IFA there was a clearly documented policy on data security which staff were tested on annually.
+The policy contained, but was not limited to, details around clear desks, non-sharing of passwords, the discouraging of the over-use of portable media devices, the secure disposal of data, and the logging of customer files removed and returned to the office. - An IFA had produced a written data security review of its business which had been prompted by their external consultants and largely followed the small firms' factsheet material on data security, provided by the FSA FSA in April 2008. - In a personal pension operator, there was a full and comprehensive anti-fraud strategy in place and a full risk assessment had been carried out which was regularly reviewed.
 The firm's financial transactions were normally 'four eyed' as a minimum and there were strict mandates on cheque signatures for Finance Director and Finance Manager.